u8array/ZebraPrintLab/README.md

 ### Saving and loading

-`.json` (File → Save Design) is the canonical design format.
-It preserves all object properties exactly and can be reopened as a fully editable design. `.zpl` is a printer output format: use it to send to a printer, not as a design source.
+Use `.json` (File → Save Design) to save your work.
+It preserves every object exactly and can be reopened as a fully editable design. `.zpl` is a printer output format: use it to send to a printer, not to save your design.

 ---

 ## Features

-- Drag and resize objects on the canvas
-- Multi-select with lasso or Shift-click
-- Grid with configurable snap; smart alignment and spacing guides
+- Smart alignment and spacing guides
-- Undo / redo history
-- Copy / paste
 - Layers panel with reordering
 - 32 UI languages (auto-detected from browser)
 - Light / dark mode (follows OS setting)